-Rabat – In its 2018 Travel Guide, Forbes magazine listed Morocco as the country with the second largest number of most highly rated vacation properties in the MENA.
+Rabat - In its 2018 Travel Guide, Forbes magazine listed Morocco as the country with the second largest number of most highly rated hotels and spas in the MENA.

 Morocco has six hotels and two spas, coming in second to the United Arab Emirates, which has 33 hotels and spas combined.